All images: Shutterstock

 While she was District Attorney, Kamala Harris and California attorney general Jerry Brown both opposed Prop 8 - a constitutional amendment passed by Californian voters in 2008 that made “only marriages between a man and a woman” valid.
 Once elected to Attorney General herself in 2011, she campaigned successfully for same-sex marriages to be reinstated in the state of California.
 She has also helped to pass legislation to protect people against hate crimes.

-This week, she wasted no time in updating her Twitter bio to: ‘Vice President-Elect of the United States.
+Back in November, she wasted no time in updating her Twitter bio to: ‘Vice President-Elect of the United States.
 Senator, Wife, Momala, Auntie.
 Fighting for the people.
 She/her.’
 By adding her pronouns to the end of her bio, Harris is engaging in a simple act of solidarity with the trans community, normalising the sharing of pronouns without putting the onus on trans people.

 Kamala Harris attends a Pride celebration